aai-institute/pyDVL/docs/30-data-valuation.md

   approximations can converge slowly.
 Massive datasets are thus impractical, at least with current techniques.
 A workaround is to group samples and investigate their value together.
-In pyDVL you can do this using :class:`~pydvl.utils.dataset.GroupedDataset`.
+In pyDVL you can do this using [GroupedDataset][pydvl.utils.dataset.GroupedDataset].
 There is a fully worked-out :doc:`example here <examples/shapley_basic_spotify>`.
 Some algorithms also provide different sampling strategies to reduce the variance, but due to a no-free-lunch-type theorem, no single strategy can be optimal for all